Donearm/Quotes/quotes.md

 > It is not a sign of good health to be well adjusted to a sick society
 #### J Krishnamurti.

 > Once I had a world of my own
 > It is still there
-> Only, I am gone
+> Only, I am gone.
 #### Pain of Salvation, "The Perfect Element"

 > So run!
-> But if you run away you'll always have to hide
+> But if you run away you'll always have to hide.
 > So if you need to run, run...for help!
 #### Pain of Salvation, "Reconciliation"

-> If two million people do a foolish thing, it is still a foolish thing
+> If two million people do a foolish thing, it is still a foolish thing.
 #### Berke Breathed

 > I'm a runner.
 Whenever there's a problem, I run the other way.
 Sometimes